 VHI and the Irish Youth Foundation (IYF) announced details of the nine projects awarded grants through the Vhi Health and Wellbeing Fund.

-Based in Galway, Venture Out Wilderness Project CLG runs creative, nature-based programmes to support young people from disadvantaged communities in managing adversity and creating positive change in their lives.
+In Galway, Venture Out Wilderness Project CLG which runs creative, nature-based programmes to support young people from disadvantaged communities in managing adversity and creating positive change in their lives, received a grant through the fund.

 Other grant recipients this year include Donegal Youth Service, Dublin based community group Just Ask, The Shona Project, Irish Refugee Council, Wellsprings in Cork, Aiséirí in Kilkenny, as well as Blue Box Creative Arts Therapy Centre and SMILE School Completion Project in Limerick.